veeseekay/fooflix/README.md

 # TODO
 * Error scenarios
+* Upvotes and Downvote apis to be implemented
 * Unit tests for code coverage
 * Functional tests for stability
 * Consolidate string constants in code